hellotem/enmeitu.github.io/resource/linux.md

   - b) Step into the folder containing your algorithm coder;
   - c) Run your algorithm by: python main.py
 * If your algorithm runs for a long time and you want to monitor it status frequently, you can write algorithm intermediate resuls to a file and check it each time after you login.
 Alternatively, you may use the "screen" command (search for a tutorial on internet).
-* Before running your algorithm, you can use "nvidia-smi" (if with a GPU) to check if both GPU are occupied by others (right most column: 0% means free; otherwise busy).
+* Before running your algorithm, you can use "nvidia-smi" (if with a GPU) to check if both GPU are occupied by others (right most column: 0% means free; otherwise busy); use "top" to check CPU usage.
 * To debug your code remotely:
  - a) Open your source file with vi/vim by: vi file.py;
  - b) Set a break point by pdb.set_trace() (import the pdb package in your code file)